cpw/cpw.github.io/MinecraftMappingData.md

 # A brief statement on Minecraft Mapping data

+See [Update August 2020](# Update August 2020) for an updated statement for the change in August 2020.

 ## Overview

 On 4th September, 2019, Mojang published [snapshot 19w36a][1].
 A feature highlight is the following: